Bluemangoo/RWNC/README.md

    ***Do `RWNC java -Xms256M -Xmx1G -jar server.jar` to run the server***

-4. Then you can use F12 to hide the console and Pause to show the console.
+3. Then you can use F12 to hide the console and Pause to show the console.

+Tip: copy RWNC to system32 folder to skip step 1.
 ## Requirements
 1. Devcpp 5.6.3 and ptheard (if you want to compile the code).